The Ultimate 3-5 Day Backpacking Packing List for 2024 (PLUS Backpacking Checklist PDF)

 This backpacking gear list usually brings me in at around 25-30 lbs with the gear that I own.

-Note: This list may contain affiliate links.
+Note: This list contains affiliate links.

 The Backpacking Essentials